 For Sale Asking Prices in Ripon

-Ripon's asking prices range from £355,832 in HG4 to £408,072 in HG5, both well above the North Yorkshire sold price average of £272,111.
-That premium reflects the desirability of these specific locations within the wider local authority area.
-Ripon and Knaresborough are not representative of all North Yorkshire property.
-They are two of its most sought-after market towns.
+Ripon's asking prices run from £378,342 in HG4 to £399,211 in HG5, a spread of about £21,000, and both sit well above the North Yorkshire sold-price average of £270,845.
+That premium reflects the desirability of these two market towns within the wider county.
+Ripon and Knaresborough are not representative of all North Yorkshire property; they are two of its most sought-after places.
+These are asking prices from live listings, so they may sit above what eventually sells, particularly where recent growth has been soft.

 |---|---|---|

-HG4 at £355,832 is the lower entry point.
-This postcode covers a large area from Ripon city centre out to Masham and the surrounding villages.
-The average includes rural farmhouses and period cottages alongside more typical market town housing.
-For investors looking for below market value properties or repossessed houses, the variation within HG4 means individual properties can sit significantly below the postcode average.
+HG4 at £378,342 is the lower entry of the two.
+The postcode covers a large area from Ripon city centre out to Masham and the villages beyond, so the average blends period city housing with rural farmhouses and cottages.
+For investors hunting below the postcode average, that variation is where the opportunities sit, whether through below market value properties or repossessed houses.

-The mean asking price across both postcodes is £381,952.
-That figure appears in the comparison section later, where Ripon is measured against York, Leeds, Bradford, and Huddersfield.
+The mean asking price across both postcodes is £388,776, a figure that reappears in the comparison section, where Ripon is measured against York, Leeds, Huddersfield and Bradford.

 House Price Growth in Ripon